 It really stands out and actually looks like a real basketweave pattern or lattice work the way the stitches all work in together.

-Because the stitches are pretty tight and dense this will make lovely knitting accessories like:
+Because the woven cable creates a tight dense fabric this pattern will make lovely knitting accessories like:

 Before you start you may like to refresh your memory on how to knit cables just so that you're all ready to go.